Strategic Public Relations Degree Requirements

 CPS 6300 – Public Relations & Public Affairs Capstone Research Project

-Students apply the knowledge and lessons gained in their courses in a major independent research project on a topic of immediate interest to their current employer or another organization that has a bearing on their professional aspirations.
-They design the project with the approval of faculty and in cooperation with the staff and management of the organization in question, conducting primary and secondary research, and preparing a publishable quality research paper, incisively elucidating their views and opinions with the goal of building greater understanding about and insight into the project topic.
+Students apply the knowledge and lessons gained in their courses to date in an independent research project on a topic of immediate interest to their employer or related to their own professional aspirations.
+They design the project with the approval of faculty, conducting primary and/or secondary research, and prepare a comprehensive strategic communications plan and present it to their classmates and a panel of alumni.

 PMGT 6420 Corporate Public Affairs (3 credits; offered spring every other year)

 Exploration of major functional areas in corporate public affairs, with a focus on the political and policy dynamics operating in the United States and other democracies abroad.
 Development and deployment of appropriate strategy, research, and tactics for corporations managing the complexities related to a global economy and shifting political alliances.

 PMGT 6452 Digital Strategy (3 credits; offered fall)

 Development of an integrated digital strategy for use in advocacy and electoral campaigns.
 Introduction to the theoretical concepts, distinctive technologies, applied skills, and managerial challenges associated with digital campaigning.
 Search engine optimization, GPS, online payment systems, customizing back- and front-end systems to meet strategic goals and budget parameters, working with IT vendors and distance volunteers, legal and cultural considerations in US and other regimes, site rollout and scaling, security and privacy.
 NOTE: This is a pre-requisite for all PMGT Digital courses.

 PMGT 6456 Speechcraft (3 credits; offered fall)